Elijah Olaniyi: College

-Personal life
+Personal life and death

-Olaniyi was born to Festus and Ruth Olaniyi and has five siblings.
+Olaniyi was born to Festus and Ruth Olaniyi and had five siblings.
 Olaniyi was the first member of his family to be a natural born citizen of the United States after his parents immigrated from Nigeria.
-Olaniyi cites Kobe Bryant and Jimmy Butler as personal influences on his basketball career.
+Olaniyi cited Kobe Bryant and Jimmy Butler as personal influences on his basketball career.
+In July 2017, his mother Ruth died two days after Olaniyi first moved into college.

+In an interview with The Statesman, Olaniyi revealed that he was diagnosed with brain cancer originating in 2021, and underwent three surgeries in December 2023 to remove 95% of the tumor.
+He began radiation and chemotherapy treatments weeks later.
+In February 2024, Olaniyi announced that he was cancer-free, but the disease returned later that year and he was hospitalized again.
+Olaniyi died in Belleville, New Jersey, on February 27, 2025, at the age of 26.